 To lose one racecourse is unfortunate, to lose two looks like clumsiness.
 For 200 years a day at the races was as integral to the Cardiff experience as a pint of Dark.
 From the 1750s the townspeople would wend their way to Mynydd Bychan, the Great Heath common lands stretching from Cathays to the foothills of Wern Fawr, where a racecourse was laid out by Heath Farm.
 The autumn steeplechase meeting drew folk from all over Glamorgan, itinerant vagabonds to gentlemen farmers, gossiping, gambling, fighting and drinking on the gorse-covered acres.
 The Enclosure Act of 1802 marked the beginning of the end for the Great Heath.
 The smallholders, grazers and squatters were violently evicted by the 1st Marquis of Bute’s private army of hired thugs and, bit by bit, Cardiff Corporation sold off the land at giveaway prices to the Butes and other powerful landowners.
 By 1849 the last section had passed into private hands and the racecourse was closed.

 A consortium of Glamorgan farmers and hunting enthusiasts set up a new racecourse in 1855 at Ely just south of Cowbridge Road.
 The rectangular jumps track was bisected by Caerau Brook and had the ghostly mounds of Ely Roman villa as a centrepiece and the slopes of Plymouth Wood as a southern backdrop.
 Ornate grandstands were erected on the northern side and by 1895, when it staged the first running of the Welsh Grand National, Ely was Wales’ premier racecourse.
-Race days at Ely were a Cardiff revel, The charabancs and carriages formed a continuous line along the old highway as most of the town headed west to jostle through the entrance between St David’s church and the Workhouse and pour onto the course.
-Huge crowds would turn up for the Welsh Grand National meeting every April, frightening the horses as they roared on Welsh jockeys like Joseph Jones (1843-1924), Jack Anthony (1890-1954) and Evan Williams (1912-2001).
+Race days at Ely were a Cardiff revel.
+The charabancs and carriages formed a continuous line along the old highway as most of the town headed west to jostle through the entrance between St David’s church and the Workhouse and pour onto the course.
+Huge crowds would turn up for the Welsh Grand National meeting every April, frightening the horses as they roared on Welsh jockeys like Joseph Jones (1843-1924), Ivor Anthony (1883-1959), Jack Anthony (1890-1954) and Evan Williams (1912-2001).
 As leading Welsh horse-owners like Baron Glanely (1868-1942) and Viscount Tredegar (1867-1934) struck deals with their cronies in the parade ring, out on the course the people picnicked and the Cardiff underworld ran amok with muggings, protection rackets and general criminality.
 Never on a sound financial footing and seen as seedy and unsavoury by Cardiff’s growing bourgeoisie, Ely races slowly declined in popularity.
 Economic depression and a major fire in the grandstands were final blows.
 Ely closed for good in 1939, going the way of other racecourses in south Wales at Caerleon, Monmouth, Stalling Down (Cowbridge) and Usk.

 There are now three racecourses in Wales: Bangor-on-Dee (the oldest, dating from 1859), Chepstow (where the Welsh Grand National lives on having moved there in 1949), and the much-needed 3rd opened in 2009 at Ffos Las in Carmarthenshire – bankrolled by plant-hire millionaire Dai Walters.
 The age-old Welsh affinity with the horse endures, flourishing in National Hunt racing in particular: Fulke Walwyn (1910-1991), Harry Llewellyn (1911-1999), Dick Francis (1920-2010), Carl Llewellyn and Hywel Davies carried on the tradition, through to Sam Thomas today.
-Ffos Las is an exciting new home for Welsh racing, and Cardiffians are getting into the habit of making their way there in numbers, as they do to Chepstow, especially for the Welsh National meeting at Christmas, and once did to the Heath and Ely.
+Ffos Las is an exciting new home for Welsh racing, and Cardiffians are getting into the habit of making their way there in numbers, as they do to Chepstow for the Welsh National meeting at Christmas, and once did to the Heath and Ely.
 But within the city horse racing is over.
-Housing and schools covered much of the Ely racecourse after WW2, the sports pitches of Trelai Park maintaining the green sward around the ancient villa where torn betting-slips once fluttered.
+Housing and schools covered much of the Ely racecourse after WW2.
+The sports pitches of Trelai Park maintain the green sward around the ancient villa where torn betting-slips once fluttered.
 Not a hoof-print remains of the Heath racecourse, the suburb of Birchgrove covering the remnants in the 1920s.
 However, it is possible to detect the old finishing straight in your mind’s eye by looking down the line of King George V Drive.

 Speedway can still be seen in Cardiff at the annual British Grand Prix, ensconced at the Millennium Stadium since 2001.
 But that circus, shown live on Sky Sports in the dog-days of summer when there’s no footie on, and costing up to £95 a ticket for the privilege of being bludgeoned by two-stroke engines, has nothing to do with Cardiff.
 It’s just the WRU trying to reduce the overdraft, and is no more about Cardiff sport than a Bruce Springsteen concert is about Cardiff music.
 This is Cardiff as mere venue not participant – as helpful to the city as Wembley Stadium has proved to the shabby north London suburb.